Mastering Diabetes with Cronometer

 Or if you’d like to dive a bit deeper, you can start logging biometrics like blood glucose readings.
 We’ve recently introduced a Dexcom integration which will import readings from Dexcom CGM devices straight into your account.

 Take advantage of our Charts feature which will allow you to view your biometrics or nutrient intake over time.
-Gold subscribers can also create Custom Charts which will allow you to plot any two variables against each other, such as blood glucose and carb intake.
+Upgrading to Gold will also allow you to create Custom Charts where you can plot any two variables against each other, such as blood glucose and carb intake.

 IMG_6528